Blog

 Dandruff and Hair Loss: The Final Word

 Although dandruff can be uncomfortable and annoying, there’s no scientific evidence that it directly causes hair loss.
-But aggressively scratching your scalp — which is common among people with dandruff — can cause hair loss.
+But aggressively scratching your scalp — a common behavior among people with dandruff — can cause hair loss.

 • Scratching your scalp can make you susceptible to infections.
 Certain bacterial and fungal infections can cause your hair to shed.